offspot/mediawiki-docker/README.md

 images.

-You can customise the Mediawiki by editing your `LocalSettings.custom.php`.
+You can customise the Mediawiki by editing your `config/LocalSettings.custom.php`.
 If you want to know more, have a look to this documentation: https://www.mediawiki.org/wiki/Manual:LocalSettings.php